 Snowmobile safety is paramount to an enjoyable trip.
 The NHSA and the New Hampshire Fish and Game Department strongly recommend that all riders participate in a snowmobile safety education class.

-State law requires that all operators 12 years of age and over must possess either a valid motor vehicle driver’s license or must have successfully completed an approved snowmobile safety education class when operating off their own property.
+State law requires that all operators 12 years of age and over must possess either a valid motor vehicle driver’s license or have successfully completed an approved snowmobile safety education class when operating off their own property.
 License & Age Restrictions details.

 Online Snowmobile Safety Course